thankspedia/.github/profile/README.md

 ==================
 As the design goal of **Kombusha.js**, there are the six agendas.

+1. Enable development both frontend applications and backend applications seamlessly and simultaneously.
-1. Implement a reliable development environment without complicating transpilers such as Babel TypeScript.
+2. Implement a reliable development environment without complicating transpilers such as Babel TypeScript.
-2. Offer an infrastructure to implement Remote Procedure Call between frontend applications and backend applications so that a frontend application can access to methods on an backend application as if    the methods are deployed in the frontend application.
+3. Offer an infrastructure to implement Remote Procedure Call between frontend applications and backend applications so that a frontend application can access to methods on an backend application as if    the methods are deployed in the frontend application.
-3. Offer practical methods to access databases directly without any Object-Relational Mapping (ORM) solutions.
+4. Offer practical methods to access databases directly without any Object-Relational Mapping (ORM) solutions.
-4. Make the development process as simple as possible such that it is sufficient to use only [Vim][] in a terminal-emulator for the development.
+5. Make the development process as simple as possible such that it is sufficient to use only [Vim][] in a terminal-emulator for the development.
 It should not be necessary to use fancy editors such as VSCode or others.
-5. Enable developments of super-large scalable database systems as if it were [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
+6. Enable developments of super-large scalable database systems as if it were [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
-6. The applications must sustainablly run without manual maintanance for decades.
+7. The applications must sustainablly run without manual maintanance for decades.

 [Vim]: https://www.vim.org/